Sakon Nakhon anti-mining activist files police complaint over intimidation

 SAKON NAKHON – On Tuesday, an environmental activist in Sakon Nakhon filed a complaint with the provincial police, contending that a man who claimed to be a police officer had threatened his family.

-When Ms. Yi refused to disclose any information, the man accused her of lying and threatened her son’s safety might be in danger.
+When Ms. Yi refused to disclose any information, the man accused her of lying and threatened her son’s safety might be at risk.

-The man claimed to be an officer of the Kham Ta Kla Provincial Police station investigating the Mr. Satanon’s political activity, referring to the activists participation in the “We Walk” campaign in Khon Kaen on the weekend.
+The man claimed to be an officer of the Kham Ta Kla Provincial Police station investigating Mr. Satanon’s political activity.
 But according to Police Captain Banphot Bunphairot no police officer had been ordered to visit Mr. Satanon’s home.

 Mr. Satanon told The Isaan Record in a phone interview that the incident left him worried about his personal safety.
 “I’m feeling like my life might be in danger.
 That’s why I filed a police complaint today, to use it as evidence,” he said.

-Mr. Satanon is a prominent local activist and member of a environmental conservation group opposing a potash mining project in the province’s Wanon Niwat District.
-Last year, a Chinese state-owned company, China Ming Ta Potash Corporation, began surveying the area to set up a potash mine.
+Mr. Satanon is a prominent local activist and member of an environmental conservation group opposing a potash mining project in the province’s Wanon Niwat District.
+Last year, a Chinese state-owned company, China Ming Ta Potash Corporation, began surveying the area to set up a mine.

 Local residents are concerned the mining project will damage their farm lands, contaminate water sources, and make people sick.
 Mr. Satanon said government agencies have provided far too little information about the exploration project.